 Temporary Scholar Employees

 A temporary scholar employee is an individual selected by a department to fill a full-time, temporary, research, teaching, or specialized position.
-The most common position included in this category is postdoctoral scholar.
-A J-1 temporary scholar employee appointment must be offered at a rate comparable to that of similarly employed researchers or instructors.
-The maximum duration of participation as a temporary scholar employee through the J-1 Exchange Visitor Program is five years.
+The most common positions included in this category are Postdoctoral Scholar and Professional Research Assistant.
+A J-1 temporary scholar employee appointment must be offered at a rate comparable to that of similarly employed researchers or instructors in the hiring department.
+The potential maximum duration of participation as a temporary scholar employee through the J-1 Exchange Visitor Program is five years depending on the offer extended by the hiring department.
+Under FSU policy, Postdoctoral Scholar positions are limited to four years.
+At a minimum, all Temporary Scholar Employees must hold at least a bachelor's degree.

-- Go to our Temporary Scholar Employees page for information and instructions on the process of requesting J-1 sponsorship for a postdoctoral scholar.
+- Go to our Temporary Scholar Employees page for information and instructions on the process of requesting J-1 sponsorship for a full-time paid Postdoctoral Scholar, full-time paid Professional Research Assistant, or full-time paid Visiting Faculty.

 - Email the CGE scholar advisor, Jscholar@fsu.edu, to inquire about FSU’s J-1 sponsorship of international candidates for other full-time, temporary research, teaching, or specialized positions.
 Include a description of the proposed duties, the length of stay, proposed remuneration, and job classification.
 After the CGE verifies that the proposed activity is appropriate for the J-1 visa, see instructions at our Temporary Scholar Employees page for information and instructions on the process of requesting J-1 sponsorship for a temporary scholar employee.